SamroodAli/webpack-project-starter/README.md

 # webpack-project-starter

-Welcome to my webpack starter for microverse
+Welcome to my webpack starter for microverse projects.
+This is for general projects.
+For phaser game development, use this [starter](https://github.com/SamroodAli/my-phaser-starter)

 ### Setup